klarkc/NBJoomlaAnt/README.md

     In this directory find the file/connection you are using for your project and put your password on a new line as follows: password=XXX123YYY ; where XXX123YYY is your password This file must be secured, never add these credentials in your projects.
-    4. So you change the project name in nbjoomlaant.xml, in line 3.
+    4. So you change the project name in build.xml, line 3.
-    PS: the projectname is without "com_", or "mod_" or anything else and always lowercase.
+    PS: the project name is without "com_", or "mod_" or anything else and always lowercase.

 ## USAGE